 We didn’t do Pacaya as we’d already hiked and visited so many other volcanoes in Central America.
 We decided hiking Acatenango would be enough volcano action for us in Antigua.

 Many agencies in town offer the tour so just shop around until you see one you like the look of.
-Or you can book a Pacaya Volcano Tour with Get Your Guide.
+Or you can book a Pacaya Volcano Tour online.

 3. Take a Walking Tour